 The article states that post-training satisfaction with the program is nearly unanimous, with more than 95 percent of participants stating that they would recommend the training to their peers.

-To read the entire story, visit the Plan B News website.
+To read the entire story, visit the Part B News website.